Vishesh3569/Spider/README.md

 ### 3. File Storage and Sharing
 - Enabled users to upload and download files within a workspace.
-- Implemented a simple file management system to organize shared files.
 - Integrated Google Cloud for blob storage to ensure efficient file handling.

 ## Technologies Used